 This study demonstrated that the binary mixture of Emamectin Benzoate and Indoxacarb exhibited synergistic toxicity against S. frugiperda larvae, as evident from reduced LC₅₀ values and enhanced mortality compared with single applications.
 The rapid onset of paralysis and feeding cessation observed in mixture treatments supports the hypothesis that combining two distinct modes of action chloride channel activation and sodium channel blockage creates complementary neurotoxic effects (Boaventura et al., 2021).
 Similar findings were reported by Mallikarjuna et al.,2022), where mixtures of novel insecticides improved FAW control while reducing application rates.
 Resistance management benefits from such combinations since they slow down the evolution of resistance alleles to any one mode of action (Ribeiro et al., 2022).
 Moreover, binary mixtures reduce the reliance on high-dose single insecticides, which is crucial for minimizing environmental residues and improving sustainability.

 According to the present study, both single insecticides Emamectin benzoate (EB) and Indoxacarb as well as their binary mixture exhibit strong toxicity against Spodoptera frugiperda, with the mixture showing significantly enhanced potency over individual treatments.
-As an example, Indoxacarb consistently showed LC50 values between 1.40 and 3.00 mg/L, confirming its strong effectiveness against fall armyworms (Wang et al., 2023; Singh et al., 2022; Sharma & Gupta, 2021; Hardke et al., 2011).
+As an example, Indoxacarb consistently showed LC50 values between 1.40 and 3.00 mg/L, confirming its strong effectiveness against fall armyworms (Wang et al., 2023; Singh et al., 2022;; Hardke et al., 2011).

 Binary mixture treatment results in enhanced toxicity, which agrees with previous reports showing synergistic effects of insecticide combinations.
-(Pandi et al., 2023) The results of the current study strongly support those of the previous study which reported a significant reduction in LC50 values for binary mixtures compared with individual toxicants.
+(Kandil et al., 2023 and Pandi et al., 2023) The results of the current study strongly support those of the previous study which reported a significant reduction in LC50 values for binary mixtures compared with individual toxicants.
 Study.
 Additionally, when EB is combined with other active ingredients, such as anthranilic diamides or chlorantraniliprole, the LC50 values are decreased by 50–70% (Hu et al., 2020).
 (Hu et al., 2020).
 These observations reinforce the synergistic ability of EB-based mixtures in FAW management.

 Previous studies have shown that when Indoxacarb is used in combination with other insecticides, the mixtures often act more strongly than the individual products, sometimes producing two to four times greater toxicity (Li et al., 2020).
 Our findings follow a similar pattern.
 In the present work, the combined treatment of EB + Indoxacarb produced a much lower LC₅₀ value than either insecticide used alone, clearly indicating a synergistic interaction.
 These results are in line with the explanations proposed by (Ribeiro et al. 2022), who suggested that such mixtures may boost insecticidal performance by improving penetration through the insect cuticle, reducing the effectiveness of detoxification enzymes, or enhancing the binding of insecticides to their target sites.
 Taken together, the parallels between the present findings and earlier research further strengthen the view that insecticide mixtures are a practical and effective tool for managing Spodoptera frugiperda, particularly in regions where resistance problems are escalating (Boaventura et al., 2021; Zhao et al., 2019; Zhang et al., 2021).

 As FAW populations continue to develop resistance to commonly used insecticides, synergistic mixtures provide distinct advantages most notably, improved effectiveness at comparatively lower doses and a reduced burden on the environment (Liu et al., 2022; Muraro et al., 2021; Pandi et al., 2023).
 Several studies have also shown that such mixtures can slow the rate of resistance development by targeting multiple physiological pathways simultaneously (Ribeiro et al., 2022; Singh et al., 2022; Devi et al., 2021).
-In this context, the results of the current study offer strong toxicological support for the inclusion of EB + Indoxacarb mixtures as part of sustainable, well-structured integrated pest management programs (Gao et al., 2021; Mallikarjuna et al., 2022; Hu et al., 2020).
+In this context, the results of the current study offer strong toxicological support for the inclusion of EB + Indoxacarb mixtures as part of sustainable, well-structured integrated pest management programs (Gao et al., 2021; Kandil et al., 2023; Mallikarjuna et al., 2022; Hu et al., 2020).

 Conclusion